 Contact: Dartmouth students interested in participating in this outreach and school representatives who would like to sponsor the program should contact Alden Adolph and Valerie Hanson

 The Dartmouth summer robotics camp is a unique program for middle- to high-school age students involving Dartmouth College students and the community.
 No prior experience in robotics or programming is required.
 However, the camp does involve some technical work requiring patience and some comfort with typing and computers.
 Students will learn real programming skills in a widely-used programming language.
 In the 2013 camps students will program robots to achieve challenging tasks, including navigating a mobile robot through a maze, and using a robot arm to draw or paint pictures.
 The girls-only camp will offer girls a chance to program robots, with instruction from women faculty and students at Dartmouth.
 The camps are sponsored by the Department of Computer Science, the Neukom Institute for Computational Science, and the Balkcom robotics lab.

-When: mornings or afternoons in July; Applications for the 2013 summer camp are now available.
+When: mornings or afternoons in July; Applications for the 2014 summer camp will be available in early 2014.
 Applications are due March 31.
 Accepted students will be notified in early April.
 Enrollment is determined by lottery.